NFL Rumors: New England Patriots Could Be Planning To Reunite With One Of Tom Brady’s Favorite Players

 Ahead of this week’s NFL trade deadline, there are reports that the Patriots hope to bolster the offensive line.
 As Jason La Canfora of CBS Sports reported, New York Giants tackle Nate Solder, who was a longtime stalwart on the Patriots offensive line, could be in their sights.

-La Canfora noted that the Patriots may have been hoping to land Washington Redskins offensive lineman and holdout Trend Williams, but that now appears unlikely.
+La Canfora noted that the Patriots may have been hoping to land Washington Redskins offensive lineman and holdout Trent Williams, but that now appears unlikely.
 He noted that Solder may be the next best bet for the Patriots.

 “Washington’s Trent Williams would solidify an offensive line that has been struck by injuries as well, and some general managers I spoke to believe that the Patriots could end up re-acquiring Giants tackle Nate Solder, who was formidable for the Patriots but has struggled in New York on a huge contract,” he reported.